Quasi-Dense Similarity Learning for Multiple Object Tracking: Experiments

 \paragraph{Waymo} Table~\ref{tab:waymo} shows our main results on Waymo open dataset.
 We report the results on the validation set following the setup of RetinaTrack~\cite{retinatrack}, which only conduct experiments on the vehicle class.
 We also report the overall performance for future comparison.
 We report the results on the test set via official rules.
 Our method outperforms all baselines on both validation set and test set.
 We obtain a MOTA of 44.0\% and a IDF1 of 56.8\% on the validation set.
 We also obtain a MOTA/L1 of 49.40\% and a MOTA/L2 of 43.88\% on the test set.
 The performance of vehicle on the validation set is 10.7, 13.0, and 17.4 points higher than RetinaTrack~\cite{retinatrack}, Tracktor++~\cite{tracktor, retinatrack}, and IoU baseline~\cite{retinatrack}, respectively.
 Our model with ResNet-101 and deformable convolution (DCN) has the state-of-the-art performance on the test benchmark which is on par with the champion of Waymo 2020 2D Tracking Challenge (HorizonMOT) but only with a simple single model.

 \paragraph{TAO} We obtain 16.1 points and 12.4 points of AP50 on the validation and test set, respectively.
 The results are 2.9 points and 2.2 points higher than TAO's solid baseline, which are 13.2 points and 10.2 points respectively.
 Although we only boost the overall performance by 2 - 3 points, we observe that we outperform the baseline by a large margin on frequent classes, that is, 38.6 points vs. 18.5 points on person.
 This improvement is buried by the average across the entire hundreds of classes.
 It shows that the crucial part on TAO is still how to improve the tracking on tail classes, which should be a meaningful direction for further research.
+Other details are presented in the supplementary material.